remouk/Asaph/readme.txt

 Changelog
 -------------------------------------------------------------------------

+Version 1.1
+  - Now it works with PHP7

+Legacy (not PHP7)

 Version 1.0
   - Added more comments to source files, to allow easier modification
   - New $title config variable used in templates